CNAG-Biomedical-Informatics/convert-pheno/README.md

     $ cpanm --sudo --installdeps .

-If you prefer to have the dependencies in a "virtual environment" you can use carton
+If you prefer to have the dependencies in a "virtual environment" (i.e., install the CPAN modules in the directory of the application) we recommend using the module `Carton`.

     $ cpanm --sudo Carton

-Then, we can install our dependencies
+Then, we can install our dependencies:

     $ carton install